Sonic the Hedgehog (Genesis)

 |Final Zone||Final Zone|

-Again, codes for the debug mode vary based on console region.
+Again, codes for the debug mode vary based on console or game region.

 To activate Level Select and Debug Mode, simply enter the Level Select code, push any direction on the D-Pad after the ring sound, then enter the Debug Mode code.